PaulNieuwelaar/alertjs/README.md

 * Updated styles to reflect v9.0 colours
 * Added new object constructor, which can be used alongside the new function constructors:
    * e.g. new Alert({ title: "Hello World", message: "Hello", width: 500, height: 300 }).show();
 * Added new function constructors to call all existing functions,
    * e.g. new Alert().title("Hello World").message("Hello").width(500).height(300).show();
    * Existing function calls still work using Alert.show() etc. however these will be deprecated in the future
 * Added the iFrame window context as the first and only parameter of the alert button callbacks when using Alert.showIFrame and Alert.showWebResource,
    * e.g. new Button("Close", function(iframeWindow) { alert(iframeWindow.document.getElementById("textbox").value); });
 * Added the prompt responses as the first and only parameter of the alert button callbacks when using Alert.showPrompt,
    * e.g. new Button("Update", function(responses) { Xrm.Page.getAttribute("name").setValue(responses[0].value); });
 * Updated showLoading function to include customizable options for things like title, message, icon, height, width
 * Added a fullscreen property
+* showIFrame now supports iframeContent as a second parameter to pass custom HTML in Chrome
+* Added allowDismiss to all alert types, allowing the user to click outside the alert to close it
-* Add a new .remove() function to completely delete the alert, rather than just hiding it
+* Added a new .remove() function to completely delete the alert, rather than just hiding it
 * Deprecated baseUrl parameter - when being used outside of CRM forms/views the CSS should be loaded onto the page manually
 * Updated the Alert.show function to accept jQuery objects into the content parameter (previously called message)
 * Added an additional message parameter to go above the content (for showing a message with an iframe/prompt etc)